-Individual consultations are usually carried out in the premises of the Joint Secretariat (JS) in Tartu and information and consultation point in Riga (ICP).
+Individual face to face consultations are carried out in the premises of the Joint Secretariat (JS) in Tartu or in the SSSC premises in Tallinn.
 Consultations are available by prior booking.

-We are also ready to provide advice by phone or email.
+The JS provides advice also by phone or email.
 Our contact information is available on the programme's web site at www.estlat.eu.